munificent/craftinginterpreters/book/optimization.md

 The last value type is the hardest.
 Unlike the singleton values, there are billions of different pointer values we need to box inside a NaN.
-This means we need both some kind of tag to indicate that these particular NaNs *are* Obj pointers and we need room for the addresses themselves.
+This means we need both some kind of tag to indicate that these particular NaNs *are* Obj pointers, and room for the addresses themselves.

 The tag bits we used for the singleton values are in the region where I decided to store the pointer itself, so we can't easily use a different <span